5 Destinations Where $50/Day Feels Like $200

 - Total: $48/day

-Vietnam has been a backpacker favorite for decades, but Hoi An takes the value proposition to another level.
-This UNESCO World Heritage town delivers charm, history, world-class food, and custom tailoring at prices that seem like a mistake on the receipt.
+This UNESCO World Heritage town delivers charm, history, world-class food, and custom tailoring at prices that seem like a clerical error.

 - Accommodation: $18 (pool hotel, breakfast included)

-- Transport: $5 (bicycle rental for the day plus a Grab ride)
+- Transport: $5 (bicycle rental plus a Grab ride)

 - Total: $45/day

-3. Oaxaca, Mexico -- A Food Capital at Taco Prices
+3. Oaxaca, Mexico β Michelin-Star Flavors at Taco Prices

 Oaxaca has quietly become one of the world's great food destinations, mentioned in the same breath as Lyon and Tokyo by serious food writers.
-The difference is that a tasting menu at a top Oaxacan restaurant costs what an appetizer costs in those cities.
+The difference?
+A tasting menu at a top Oaxacan restaurant costs what an appetizer costs in those cities.

-Mole negro, tlayudas the size of a bicycle wheel, mezcal tastings at family-run palenques, and vibrant indigenous markets create a sensory experience that rivals destinations five times the price.
-A beautiful Airbnb in the centro historico runs $25-35 per night.
+Mole negro, tlayudas the size of a bicycle wheel, mezcal tastings at family-run palenques, and vibrant indigenous markets create a sensory experience that would cost five times more anywhere else.

-- Accommodation: $28 (central Airbnb or boutique hostel private room)
+- Accommodation: $28 (central Airbnb or boutique hostel)

 - Food: $14 (market breakfast, street food lunch, restaurant dinner with mezcal)